ppocma/ppocma/README.md

 - ```--n_updates```: Number of updates per iteration (default=100)
 - ```--run_suffix```: Name suffix of the save directory (default="")

-For example, the following command runs the PPO-CMA (with negative-to-positive advantage conversion turned on, hence the '-m¨') on the MuJoCo Humanoid-v2 environment for 10M timesteps with N = 32K, minibatch size of 512, H = 9, and name suffix of "1" (for the save directory)
+For example, the following command runs the PPO-CMA on the MuJoCo Humanoid-v2 environment for 10M timesteps with N = 32K, minibatch size of 512, H = 9, and name suffix of "1" (for the save directory)

 ```python Run.py --env_name Humanoid-v2 --max_steps 10000000 --mode PPO-CMA-m --iter_steps 32000 --batch_size 512 --history_buffer_size 9 --run_suffix 1```